Opening Times & Entry Charges

 It costs approx. £20,000 per day to ensure the Cathedral is a safe as well as beautiful place to visit and worship in, and, although representing only one third of our annual needs, visitor income is our most important source of income.
 We thank you for your contribution.

-For details of our services of worship, please see Worship & Music
+For details of our services of worship, which are free to attend, please see Worship & Music

 You may be eligible for free entry to the Precincts if you fall under any of the following categories: